 With an incredible story of strength and resilience, Kadeena is undoubtedly going to be at the top of the Paralympic movement for years to come.
 An able-bodied athlete just 2 years prior to Rio 2016, Kadeena set her sights on securing a place on the Team GB Winter Olympic team.
 Heartbreakingly, she suffered a stroke and was subsequently diagnosed with MS. Not letting anything stop her achieving her dreams, Kadeena is now making enormous strides in the world of para-sport and has a total of 5 World Championship gold medals & 4 Paralympic medals across 2 sports.

 The star of the Rio Paralympic Games, Kadeena came away with 4 medals and was given the honour of being the Team GB flag-bearer.
-How to top that; her performance on the bicycle is encouraging Kadeena to try and become both the Olympic and Paralympic Champion in Tokyo 2020, another world first.
+She is the black British athlete to ever win a medal in the Olympics/Paralympics in cycling and is using her platform to help implement change for the BAME community in sport.
 A role model for millions, Kadeena is a true inspiration for all proving that if you set your mind to a goal, anything is possible.